Working with Your Child

-I will gather history from you, request completion of behavioral checklists about your child, and may request to speak with your child’s school and/or doctor.
+I will gather history from you, request the completion of behavioral checklists about your child, and may request to speak with your child’s school and/or doctor.
 There are some topics that may not be appropriate to discuss with your child in the room, and I refer to this as “adult information.”
 Little children have big ears, so I prefer to have some discussions while they are in the other room.
 We will discuss whether you are comfortable with your child in the waiting room, and very young children will need an adult or older child to accompany them.
 You may always ask to speak with me privately.
-Though this is less of an issue with older adolescents, there still may be times that it is best to speak privately.
+Though this is less of an issue with older adolescents, there still may be times when it is best to speak privately.

-Children need to feel safe to share information
+Children need to feel safe to share information:

 It is fine to ask your child how the session went, but it’s important to be general and limit the number of questions.
 If a child feels pressured to talk about what they discussed in therapy, this may reduce their willingness to share in therapy.
-This can be especially worrisome for the child if their parents are divorced and the child has been sharing feelings about the divorce.
+This can be especially worrisome for the child if his/her parents are divorced, and the child has been sharing feelings about the divorce.
 Remember, children may share anything we do or say in therapy.
 You may notice how much they spontaneously share.
-It is important for children to learn identification and expression of thoughts and feelings.
+It is important for children to learn the identification and expression of thoughts and feelings.
 My hope is your child will become more open as therapy progresses.
 As a parent, it is your role to encourage your child to be very open in therapy.

 As children are working on issues, they may act out more before improving.
-This is often the case when working on limit-setting in the home.
+This is often the case when working on limit setting in the home.
 Sometimes children really like therapy at first.
 They get to play and have my undivided attention.
 However, as issues arise, they may become less interested or even not want to come to therapy.
 Sometimes this is to avoid addressing difficult areas.
 Other times, when children are doing much better, they begin to lose interest in therapy.
-The above situations are not uncommon, but if these occur please share your observations so we can address them in therapy.
+The above situations are not uncommon, but if these occur, please share your observations so we can address them in therapy.

 Please feel free to provide me feedback and ask any questions about the therapeutic process.
 Your thoughts and comments are always welcome.